ccalboni/furk-net-download-manager/README.md

 # Furk.net Download Manager (dlm.exe)

 Last update to this document: 2015-11-12

-Documentation is not up-to-date with code
+Documentation may not be up-to-date with software codebase.

 ## Disclaimer